ed3/mybatis-jsf-primefaces/README.md

 In this case have a datatable and add-edit operations with a dialog.

-# requirements:
+# requirements
+- jdk 8.x
-- jsf 2.0 or greater
+- jsf 2.x
 - primefaces 5.x